airbytehq/airbyte/docs/integrations/sources/whisky-hunter.md

 ## Overview

-The Strava source can sync data from the [Whisky Hunter API](https://whiskyhunter.net/api/)
+The Whisky Hunter source can sync data from the [Whisky Hunter API](https://whiskyhunter.net/api/)

 #### Output schema